ubermag/ubermag.github.io/source/contributing.rst

 Contributing
 ============

 We highly welcome all sorts of contributions.
 There are many ways of contributing and several of these do not require programming skills.
-We list a few (in alphabetic order) here:
+We list a few here:

 - answering questions in the GitHub help repository or on the mailing list
 - writing/extending the documentation